wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.4.2 =
+* Fix: Error 500 on some systems when files are collected and plugin iterates through the directories

 = 2.4.1 =
 * Fix: Error notice if user tries to update staging site located in another database
 * Fix: Search & Replace adds staging site subfolder multiple times to replaced string when staging site is updated